-NBA Champion Head Coach Erik Spoelstra began his career with the Miami Heat in 1995 as the Video Coordinator for then Head Coach, Pat Riley.
-After being mentored by the Hall of Famer and growing within the organization, he was elevated to his current position on April 28, 2008 when Pat Riley stepped down as Head Coach to become team President.
+In 2013, Miami Heat Head Coach Erik Spoelstra cemented his legacy by coaching the Heat to back-to-back NBA championships.
+Initially Spoelstra began his career with the Miami Heat in 1995 as the Video Coordinator for then Head Coach, Pat Riley.
+After being mentored by the Hall of Famer and growing within the organization, he was elevated to his current position in 2008 when Pat Riley stepped down as Head Coach to become team President.

 Prior to taking over the reigns as the sixth head coach in Miami history, Spoelstra was known around the league for his game preparation and superb attention to detail with a strong reputation as a teacher.
 Additionally, Spoelstra helped design and integrate a proprietary statistical database and scouting software for the Heat.

 As head coaching debuts go, Spoelstra orchestrated an impressive one in 2008.
-Guiding one of the NBA's youngest rosters, the Heat recorded its greatest single-season improvement in franchise history.
-He took a 15-win team from the previous season and directed them to a 43-win regular season which surpassed the franchise record for most wins by a head coach in his first season and a 2009 NBA Playoff berth.
-Improving the team's performance every year as Coach, Spoelstra brought the Heat to back to back NBA Finals and ultimately became an NBA Champion at the age of 41 in just his fourth season as Head Coach.
+Guiding one of the NBA’s youngest rosters, the Heat recorded its greatest single-season improvement in franchise history.
+He took a 15-win team from the previous season and directed them to a 43-win regular season, which surpassed the franchise record for most wins by a head coach in his first season and a 2009 NBA Playoff berth.
+Improving the team’s performance every year as Coach, Spoelstra brought the Heat to the NBA Finals four years in a row leading the Heat to back-to-back championships in 2012 and 2013.

 “He’s a man that was born to coach” -Pat Riley